mysociety/alaveteli/installing/exim4.md

-You should also configure exim to discard any messages sent to the `BLACKHOLE_PREFIX` address, whose default value is 'do-not-reply-to-this-address'.
-For example, add the following to config/aliases:
+You should also configure exim to discard any messages sent to the `BLACKHOLE_PREFIX` address, whose default value is `do-not-reply-to-this-address`.
+For example, add the following to `config/aliases`:

     # We use this for envelope from for some messages where we don't care about delivery
     do-not-reply-to-this-address:        :blackhole: